 These unique fish hide during the day, but sometimes you have a better chance to see more of them at night.

 Night dives are also a great chance to glimpse a giant basket star!
 These amazing animals are hard to spot during the day, as they curl up in gorgonian corals (as shown below), and wait to unfurl at night.

 Once night falls, they open up and catch their nutrients from the currents along Cozumel’s reef chain.
 It’s an amazing sight for those dedicated night divers.

-Non-Diving Water Activities at Night
+Non-Diving Water Activities at Night in Cozumel

 Even if you’re not a scuba diver, you can enjoy the water at night, whether on a private sunset cruise, or one of Cozumel’s signature activities.

 Seek out DeLille Sports and book a twilight stand up paddleboard (SUP) tour.
 They attach lights to the underside of the paddleboards, so you can glide along while peeking in on the marine life activity in shallow coral clusters or the sandy bottom, just offshore.